joseRamirez98/SortingAlgorithms/README.md

 Tested with Python 3.7 on Mac OS X 10.14

-Requires external packages, so download a distribution of Anaconda to install necessary packages. <a href="https://www.anaconda.com/distribution/">Click Here</a>
+Requires external packages, so download a distribution of Anaconda to install necessary packages.
+Install the version Python 3.7 <a href="https://www.anaconda.com/distribution/">Click Here</a>
 ##  Unit Test

 Since the program is made to run once and accpets no user inputs, there are no units tests besides presenting what the output of the program should be.